 VHF radio signals are limited to line of sight.
-This can be a problem when flying in these area's.
+This can be a problem when flying in these areas.
 Behind a mountain radio reception is shielded off.
 Like the shadow from the mountain by the sun.
 LF signals also have tendency to be reflected by mountains leading you to think that a NDB beacon is in that direction.

 This one cannot be said enough: Get current VFR charts for the area.
-If you insist on having and using a GPS system, keep that one updated too!
+If you insist on having and using a GPS based navigation system, keep that one updated too!
 Prepare a good navigation log for your trip and keep it updated as your flight progresses.
-This way getting lost is more difficult if not impossible.
+This way getting lost is much more difficult if not impossible.

 Think about the route: over flatland a straight line should work if you keep airspace limitations in mind.
 In mountain areas this is not always possible.
-Talk to other mountain pilots, find out what routes they normally use.
-When it comes to surviving a forced landing it helps to fly a route close to populated areas.
+Talk to other experienced mountain pilots, find out what routes they normally use.
+When it comes to surviving a forced landing, it helps to fly a route close to populated areas.